yvanchu/idea-incubator/README.md

 ### Who am I?
 Ever wonder how much data websites can extract from you in a single "Agree" click?
 Come click on ours and find out ;)

+### Poker game information aggregator
+Like poker atlas for Taiwan.
+Games are currently gated behind google map/facebook/thread searches plus a line groupchat.
+Not to mention the amount of dead links.
+An information aggregator will definitely make it easier for new players to discover poker games

 ## Techstack

 ### [Fresh](https://fresh.deno.dev) + Typescript